What is Bablo?

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Snake, Devon, Erica Encoder are examples of other ransomware.
-All malicious software in this class - encrypts files and demands payment for decryption tools.
-Crucial differences between infections include: the cryptographic algorithm (symmetric or asymmetric) used for encryption and ransom size.
+Snake, Devon, and Erica Encoder are examples of other ransomware programs.
+All malicious software in this class encrypts files and demands payment for decryption tools.
+Crucial differences between infections include the cryptographic algorithm (symmetric or asymmetric) used for encryption and ransom size.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.bablo (files are also appended with a unique ID and developers' email address)|
+|Encrypted Files Extension||.bablo (files are also appended with a unique ID and the developer's email address).|

 |Ransom Demanding Message||info.hta and info.txt|